 Chihuly Garden and Glass

 Dale Chihuly is the World leader in the development of glass as a fine art.
-His work is proudly displayed in over 200 museums around the World.
+His work is proudly displayed in over 200 galleries around the World.
 One of the most extensive collections is right here in the Chihuly Garden and Glass, which opened in 2012, and is intended to be a permanent display.

 The displays are breathtaking!
 Stunning is an understatement.
 I highly recommend that you take the time to slowly appreciate each piece of art.
 When you realize how complex the constructions of some of these displays are, you will truly appreciate the artist’s ingenuity.